Descanonge/fronts-toolbox/docs/dev-guide.rst

                 dims:
                     Names of the dimensions along which to compute the index.
 Order is irrelevant, no reordering will be made between the two dimensions.
-If not specified, is taken by module-wide variable :data:`DEFAULT_DIMS` which defaults to ``{'lat', 'lon'}``.
+If not specified, is taken as module-wide variable :data:`DEFAULT_DIMS` which defaults to ``{'lat', 'lon'}``.
                 """
                 if dims is None: